rrwick/Porechop/README.md

 Porechop was inspired by (and largely coded during) [Porecamp Australia 2017](https://porecamp-au.github.io/).
 Many thanks to the organisers and attendees, who helped me realise that a Nanopore adapter trimmer might be a useful tool!

+Also, many thanks to the [Seqan](https://www.seqan.de/) developers (Porechop uses Seqan to perform its alignments).

 # License